Cad and the Dandy: History

-Cad and the Dandy was founded in 2008 James Sleater and Ian Meiers, two former bankers.
+Cad and the Dandy was founded in 2008 by James Sleater and Ian Meiers, two former bankers.
 They met through a supplier, as both pursued a similar business idea independently, and agreed to start the company together, each contributing £20,000 of initial capital.
 Both had family connections to the tailoring industry, giving them knowledge helpful in launching the new company.

 After initially conducting fittings in rented office space, they came to an arrangement with Chittleborough & Morgan to allow appointments in their shop on Savile Row.
 In October 2009, the company opened its first permanent store in the City of London.

 The company had a turnover of £1.3M in 2010, and was listed by The Guardian in the Courvoisier Future 500.
 In July 2010 the founders won the Bento Entrepreneur of the Year Award at the Macworld Awards and in July 2013 they opened permanent premises on Savile Row.

 In 2018, Cad and The Dandy opened a New York store, on W 57th St, and also bought Götrich, Scandinavia's oldest tailoring house.